mlua-rs/rlua/README.md

 Caveats to the panic / abort guarantee:

   * `rlua` reserves the right to panic on API usage errors.
-Currently, the only time this will happen is when passed a handle type from a mismatched `Lua` instance, or when accessing outer level `Lua` instances and handles inside an inner callback.
+Currently, the only time this will happen is when passed a handle type from a `Lua` instance that does not share the same main state.
   * Currently, there are no memory or execution limits on scripts, so untrusted scripts can always at minimum infinite loop or allocate arbitrary amounts of memory.